Andy Williams (footballer, born 1962): Career

-Williams started in non-League with Dudley Town and Solihull Borough, before he was signed by First Division side Coventry City on 24 July 1985 for a fee of £20,000, at the age of 23.
+Williams worked as an accountant and started his football career in non-League with Dudley Town and Solihull Borough, before he was signed by First Division side Coventry City on 24 July 1985 for a fee of £20,000, at the age of 23.
 He played ten games for the club, before he was allowed to sign with Rotherham United of the Third Division in October 1986.
 The "Millers" were relegated at the end of the 1987–88 season after losing to Swansea City at the semi-final stage of the Fourth Division play-offs.
 Despite this, Williams was still chosen in the PFA Team of the Year for his strong performances throughout the season.
+He made 106 starts over the following two years, scoring 15 goals.
 His performances also won him a £175,000 move to Leeds United in November 1988, then a Second Division side.
 He went on to make 19 appearances in 1988–89, eleven of which were as a substitute.
 He was the first signing of manager Howard Wilkinson.

 Leeds won promotion back to the top flight after topping the Second Division table at the end of the 1989–90 season; Williams made 13 league starts, scoring two goals (against Watford and Barnsley).
 His first-team appearances were limited by a groin injury.
 After spending five months out with his groin problem, he then suffered a fractured cheekbone after teammate Vinnie Jones accidentally hit him in the face with a cricket bat.
 United then went on to power to a fourth-place finish in the top-flight in 1990–91, with Williams making five starts and seven substitute appearances.
 Restricted to the odd appearance by the form of the Leeds midfield, in December 1991 he was loaned out to Second Division side Port Vale.
 He played five games for the "Valiants", who would finish the season in last place; in contrast Williams returned to Elland Road, where manager Howard Wilkinson was in the process of bringing Leeds the First Division title.
 Williams would be gone before the end of the season, however.
-In February 1992, he was sold on to Notts County for a £115,000 fee.
+In February 1992, he was sold to Notts County for a £115,000 fee.
 County were struggling in the First Division and lost their top-flight status at the end of the 1991–92 season.